StephenDRoberts/AWS_SolutionsArchitect_StudyNotes/EC2.md

 #### EBS Volumes

+An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.
+You can use EBS volumes as a primary storage for data that requires frequent updates, such as thesystem drive for an instance or storagefor a DB application.
+You can also use them for throughput-intensive applications that perform continuous disk scans.
+EBS volumes persis independently from the running life of an EC2 instance.

+When you create an EBS volume in an AZ, it is automatically replicated **within that zone** to prevent data loss due to a failure of any single hardware component.

+An EBS volume can only be attached to one EC2 instance at a time.

+After you create a volume, you can attach it to any EC2 instance in the same AZ.

+An EBS volume is off-instance storage that can persist independently from the life of an instance.
+You can specify not to terminate the EBS volume when you terminate the EC2 instance during instance creation.

+EBS volumes support live configuration changes while in production which means that you can modify the volume type, volume size and IOPS capacity without service interruptions.

+Amazon EBS encryptions uses 256-bit Advanced Encryption Standard algorithms (AES-256).

+EBS volumes offer 99.999% SLA.

 EBS Snapshots occur asynchronously so you can use the EBS volume as normal while a snapshot is in progress.

 This means that the point-in-time snapshot is created immediately but the status of the snapshot is 'pending'. until the snapshot is complete.